MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ```
 * By default, the kegga function automatically reads the latest KEGG annotation from the Internet each time it is run.

+## Your turn

+- Perform the DEG ananlysis between the **luminal pregnant** and **luminal lactating** groups.
+Define significant direrentially expressed genes as genes showing a FDR corrected p-value <0.05 AND a FC > |1.5|
+- Produce a .pdf report file that document your ananlysis and present the results.